-If you're thinking about billing insurance for massage therapy sessions, you may be wondering "Where Do I Start?"
+If you're thinking about billing insurance for massage therapy sessions, you may be wondering, "Where Do I Start?"
 The answer may depend on your current skills and licensure.
-As a start to bill insurance you need to be proficient at SOAP note charting and have an understanding of the intricacies of medical massage (for example, knowledge of muscle origins, insertions and actions, Orthopedic Assessment, myofascial release and neuromuscular therapy).
+As a start to bill insurance, you need to be proficient at SOAP note charting and understand the intricacies of medical massage (for example, knowledge of muscle origins, insertions and actions, Orthopedic Assessment, myofascial release, and neuromuscular therapy).

-You may consider reading a text or taking a CE course to learn the details of insurance billing for massage - forms required, terminology used, codes accepted, pitfalls to avoid, and other tips.
-There are several great resources available including:
+You may consider reading a text or taking a CE course to learn the details of insurance billing for massage - forms required, the terminology used, codes accepted, pitfalls to avoid, and other tips.
+There are several great resources available, including:

-- Only bill insurance for cases that are Medically Necessary.
+Only bill insurance for Medically Necessary cases.
 You know a case is Medically Necessary because the client was referred from a physician and has a written prescription for massage.

-- Use procedure codes that accurately portray the therapy given and confirm that the code is accepted by the insurance company PRIOR to bill submission.
+Use procedure codes that accurately portray the therapy given and confirm that the insurance company accepts the code before bill submission.
 The two most common codes used are 97124 (Massage Therapy) and 97140 (Massage Therapy Techniques), but these codes should never be billed together for the same session.

-- Use the correct forms and fill them out accurately to avoid delays in payment.
+Use the correct forms and fill them out accurately to avoid payment delays.

-Integrating insurance billing into your practice may take some time, money and effort, but I think that you will find, as I have, that it is well worth it.
-You will be able to help clients, who would otherwise have been unable to afford your services and you will open a door to greater referrals and increased revenue.
+Integrating insurance billing into your practice may take some time, money, and effort, but I think that you will find, as I have, that it is well worth it.
+You will be able to help clients who would otherwise have been unable to afford your services, and you will open the door to greater referrals and increased revenue.